threefoldtech/info_grid/src/tfrobot/tfrobot_deploy.md

 ## Deploy Workloads

-Once you've installed TFROBOT and created a configuration file, you can run tfrobot by making sure to indicate the path to your configuration file.
+Once you've installed TFROBOT and created a configuration file, you deploy on the TFGrid with the following command.
+Make sure to indicate the path to your configuration file.

 - Run TFROBOT
   ```